5 Garage Ventilation Options for Fresh & Safe Air

 Prevent Mold & Mildew

 If you have west weather and water manages to penetrate a poorly ventilated garage, it provides the ideal environment to produce mildew and mold.
 These fungal pathogens produce spores that float in the air, entering your home through adjacent entrances to the garage.
 Your family might develop allergic reactions and respiratory problems from airborne spores floating in your home.
+It will help with your garage freezer in the summer not having to work so hard, too.

 Other Factors Influencing Air Ventilation in the Garage